Welcome to Year 1 Curriculum page

 Reading is a very important aspect of learning, so we actively encourage children to read every evening.
 It is vital that your child has a book bag, so they are able to bring home their reading record and reading books.
 Book bags can be purchased from the main office.
 Book bags are to be brought to school each day.
 In Year 1 your child shall be given a book each week alongside their reading record for home reading.
 Please comment in the reading record every time you listen to your child read.

-We shall listen to your child read once a week in school through their home readers, as well as this we will have a guided reading lessons to assess their progress.
+We shall listen to your child read in school through their home readers, as well as this we will have a guided reading lessons to assess their progress.
 The children will also have lots of opportunities independently to read and enjoy books throughout the week in school.
 Reading is essential to progress so please try and listen to your child read as often as possible.

 Your child will learn to read following the Read Write Inc scheme.
 We will hold a phonics session at the start of the year and again before the Phonics Screening.
 This will go through how your child learns and answer any questions that you may have about phonics.
 If you need any further assistance please let me know.